 This lab assistant stole a blood sample from Spider-Man and combined it with a sample of the Venom biomass, creating a horrific new life form he jokingly referred to as "little Ben."
 This creature would become the Ultimate Universe's Carnage.
 However, Carnage would later become a clone of Gwen Stacy rather than Peter Parker.

 Eventually, Ultimate Spider-Man told its own Clone Saga that had Dr. Octopus create a handful of Peter Parker clones using the blood sample from Dr. Connors' lab assistant.
 One of these clones was turned into a weapon by being crafted to cybernetic hardware, making him very similar to the Scorpion.
-Another was genetically modified, resulting in having six arms and fur.
-However, only one of the clones survived and went on to take on a new name and superhero identity separate from Peter Parker just like Ben Reilly did.
+Another was genetically modified, resulting in having six arms and fur, called Tarantula.
+However, only one of the clones went on to take on a new name and superhero identity separate from Peter Parker just like Ben Reilly did.
 This clone was modified to be female and took the name of Jessica Drew as Spider-Woman.

 Marvel Zombiverse (Earth-2149)

 In an alternate universe where a zombie plague swept over the entire Earth, Ben Reilly was among the superheroes infected and turned while he was still using the Scarlet Spider identity.

 In this reality, the clone of Spider-Man was not called Ben Reilly but he shared the 6 armed mutation of the original and took Peter's identity when Peter retired.
 He was killed along with the Green Goblin by the Goblin Queen ( Madelyne Pryor) when they became suspicious about her goal of world domination.
 The Brute (this reality's version of Beast) was charged for the murder and he pleaded guilty, and was therefore executed.

 In this reality, it was Ben Reilly who raised Peter's daughter, May Parker.